michaelxwang/michaelxwang.github.io/cat/tax/_posts/2018-07-21-irs-estimated-payment-penalty.md

 updated table is [here](https://www.dol.gov/agencies/ebsa/employers-and-advisers/plan-administration-and-compliance/correction-programs/vfcp/table-of-underpayment-rates), the first column is for personal, and second column is for large corporations.

-Since the due dates for each quarter's estimated payments are 4/15/2018, 6/15/2018, 9/15/2018, 1/15/2019 respectively, and due date for the tax return is 4/15/2019, so the tax payments for each quarter are late for 12, 10, 7, and 3 months respectively.
+Let us use 2018 for an example.
+Since the due dates for each quarter's estimated payments are 4/15/2018, 6/15/2018, 9/15/2018, 1/15/2019 respectively, and due date for the tax return is 4/15/2019, the length of tax owed for each quarter are late for 12, 10, 7, and 3 months respectively.
 Let us assume the income, estimated tax payment (or withholding) are the same for each quarter, i.e. you owe the same amount each quarter, the weighted average of annual interest rate for 2018 is: